ArchetypalTech/TheOrugginTrail-ArgusWE/README.md

 After you create some entities in your game, it will show up on the Cardinal Editor.

 ## Developing Your Game
-For more details on how to create the game of your dream, visit the [World Engine documentation](https://world.dev)
+For more details see: [World Engine documentation](https://world.dev)

 # TheOrugginTrail